gerben-stavenga/stl-vector/README.md

 1) The code only works for no-throw move constructible types (this should cover all sane types you would want to put in vectors) and does never throw exceptions.
 In particular, it does not attempt to throw exceptions on memory allocation failure and instead aborts.
 2) Instead of using `size_t` for size and capacity, this code uses `uint32_t`.
 A limit of ~4 billion elements suffices for all but the rarest cases and the size reduction from 24 bytes to a nice power-of-two 16 bytes can be a substantial performance enhancement.

-The biggest code bloat due from `std::vector` comes from exceptions crap and inlining fallback paths related to growing the capacity of the backing buffer.
+The biggest code bloat due to `std::vector` comes from exceptions crap and inlining fallback paths related to growing the capacity of the backing buffer.
 The exception code can just be discarded, types with throwing move constructors are unreasonable and fighting out-of-memory conditions is a fools errant in all but the rarest cases.
 The excesive inlining of fallback code is likely done because of these two reasons:
 1) Because growing the buffer requires relocating generically typed elements, the buffer growing code has to be templated at some level.
 This means it cannot be completely be done in external .cc files and has to be generated in the translation unit (TU) of the using code.
 2) If the buffer growing is done by code outside of the function, than typically the `this` pointer of the vector escapes.
 This drastically reduces the compilers (aliasing) analysis capability and prevents the compiler from keeping the `size` member in register and instead constantly store and reload it (it's unclear to the compiler that stores to buffer will not overwrite the `size` member, for all the compiler knows the returned new buffer could overlap with the `this` pointer).
 Godbolting codegen of libc++ and libstdc++, shows that everything is inlined, which mitigates the aliasing problem at the cost of oodles of extra code for each `push_back`.